valleyofdoom/PC-Tuning/README.md

   - Network Interface Controller.
 If you do not have internet access at this stage, you will need to download your NIC driver from another device or dual-boot as they may not be packaged at all with Windows

-  - [USB](https://winraid.level1techs.com/t/usb-3-0-3-1-drivers-original-and-modded/30871) and [NVMe](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (if you are configuring Windows 7, both may have already been integrated in section [10.3.
-Downloading and Preparing a Stock Windows ISO](#downloading-and-preparing-a-stock-windows-iso))
+  - [USB](https://winraid.level1techs.com/t/usb-3-0-3-1-drivers-original-and-modded/30871) and [NVMe](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (if you are configuring Windows 7, both may have already been integrated in section [Downloading and Preparing a Stock Windows ISO](#downloading-and-preparing-a-stock-windows-iso))

   - [SATA](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (required on Windows 7 as the stock driver does not support Message Signaled Interrupts)